syncfusion-content/wpf-docs/wpf/Diagram/Scroll-Settings/DragLimit.md

 The drag limit allows you to define the dragging region of the Diagram while diagram objects are getting dragged.
 The [`DragLimit`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ScrollSettings.html#Syncfusion_UI_Xaml_Diagram_ScrollSettings_DragLimit) property of scroll settings class helps to limit the dragging area.
 It includes the following options:

-* Infinity: Allows you to drag the diagram objects in all directions without any restriction.
+* **Infinity**: Allows you to drag the diagram objects in all directions without any restriction.
-* Diagram: Allows you to drag the diagram objects within the Diagram content.
+* **Diagram**: Allows you to drag the diagram objects within the Diagram content.
-* Limited: Allows you to drag the diagram objects within the specified area.
+* **Limited**: Allows you to drag the diagram objects within the specified area.
 The [`EditableArea`](https://help.syncfusion.com/cr/wpf/Syncfusion.UI.Xaml.Diagram.ScrollSettings.html#Syncfusion_UI_Xaml_Diagram_ScrollSettings_EditableArea) property is used to specify the area that is allowed to dragging.

 The default operation is `Infinity`.